Prospective Parents and Families

 Students requiring transportation to UPMC Shadyside Urgent Care can use the Chatham Shuttle by making arrangements through Student Health Services during business hours.
 Students can access urgent care any day from 9:00 a.m. – 9:00 p.m., 365 days a year.

-…but at Chatham she will have an opportunity to live in a mansion!
+…but at Chatham they will have an opportunity to live in a mansion!
 Our Shadyside Campus houses students in a mixture of traditional residence halls and apartments.
 The residence halls located on the upper portion of campus are rich in tradition and beauty, three of which being renovated turn–of–the–century mansions, while the Chatham Apartments offer a balance of independent living, residence life amenities, and services down along Fifth Avenue.

-Having a roommate is one of the things our upper class women overwhelmingly agree is one of the best parts of living on campus as a First Year student.
+Having a roommate is one of the things our upper class students overwhelmingly agree is one of the best parts of living on campus as a First Year student.
 A Roommate Survey is sent out to all incoming students once they are accepted to be completed which matches each student with their ideal roommate.
 The Office of Residence Life matches roommates according to their study habits, sleep habits and co–curricular interests.
 Sophomores, Juniors and Seniors may choose their own roommates each year at room selection which takes place during the spring semester.

 Chatham University offers many programs and events both on and off campus for students to enjoy.
 Our state–of–the–art Athletic and Fitness Center offers such amenities as a fitness and cardio room, dance and aerobics studio, walking track, squash courts, eight lane competition pool, sauna and steam room, and rock climbing wall as well as being the home of our Athletics Teams.
 Intramural sports are offered throughout the semester including flag football, bowling, three on three basketball, badminton, volleyball, squash, water polo, and kick ball.
 Intramurals are open to the entire campus community.
-Other programs stemming from the Athletic and Fitness Center include Fit for the Future Remix, Boot Camp, and various PED classes that can be found on the course catalogue.

-She has moved to Chatham.
+My student has moved to Chatham.
 So, what do I do?

-We believe that the college experience involves the whole family, and we strive to stay connected with parents throughout the years that their daughter is here and beyond!
-During the application process we urge you and your daughter to visit campus.
+We believe that the college experience involves the whole family, and we strive to stay connected with parents throughout the years that their student is here and beyond!
+During the application process we urge you and your student to visit campus.
 This is really the best way to know if a school is a good fit.
 We offer many different options for visiting––from the campus tour to interviews and information sessions to sitting in on a class or having lunch with a student.
 If you're ready to schedule a visit please follow the steps on this page.

-Let’s talk about her getting a J–O–B.
+Let’s talk about them getting a J–O–B.

 Career development is a process by which students explore, learn, determine interests and values, build skills and abilities, and come to a personal understanding of their decision-making and goals.
 As families and friends of Chatham students, you play an important part in making this process exciting, engaging, and enjoyable.
 Through your own career path, you have experiences and opportunities to share, you are able to encourage students to reflect on their experiences in relation to career choice, and you can help assure that the students reach out to the office of career development from day one.
 Career development staff can guide a student through the career development process and discuss available resources and options including internships, mentor guidance, workshops, and one-on-one counseling.
 The career development team looks forward to meeting students and hearing about the interests that they would like to explore for learning.
 We invite students, families, and friends to visit the office of career development on the third floor of the JKM library or connect through Facebook or email at email@example.com.
 The partnership between students, families, friends, and the career development office is both vital and appreciated and will promote and enhance students’ skills, knowledge, and confidence to pursue meaningful careers.